 Note that you can also choose to take any other action aside from attacking if you wish.
 Maybe you can defuse the situation instead!
 Or perhaps you have the ability to heal a partner’s injuries—that’s also something you can do on your turn!

 A “passive” action is something that doesn’t take any time or extraordinary effort to perform, i.e. something that does not require a Check or Contest roll.
 Whether it’s checking the environment for something you can use to your advantage, handing a friend a helpful item, or turning off a light switch as you pass by, that’s a passive action.
 When declaring your passive action, your GM must confirm that it is passive, and if it is, they will tell you the result.
 Even though passive actions generally don’t need a Check roll, your GM may sometimes assign one, for example a Thought roll when trying to look for weak spots on an enemy—depending on how well your character is able to perceive in the moment, they may or may not be able to find something that stands out.

-In order to use a weapon, your character must be holding it in their Hand (i.e. not in a Bag), and they must have a place to put anything that they might already be holding instead of their weapon.
+In order to use a weapon, your character must have the weapon with them and have enough space in their Inventory to hold it.
 Beyond this, the effect of the weapon is governed by logic and the Success Scale.
 For example, using bare fists may not be very effective against metal unless you’ve got a really good reason as to why it actually would be, but a knife might be able to cut through some wood.